Meal-Prep Ideas for Beginners: The Ultimate Guide

 While people have been preparing meals ahead of time since the invention of the fridge, the term “meal prep” first began trending in 2014 and has been climbing ever since.
 Now that entire social media accounts are devoted to the art of meal prepping and the #mealprep hashtag on Instagram has more than 14 million posts, chances are, you’ve been inspired by the movement, which involves photos of neatly packed portion-controlled food containers.

 At the same time, meal prep can feel like a puzzle you don’t have time to solve—particularly when life gets busy.
 But here’s the truth: You can do it!
-Although meal prep might feel daunting at first, just a little bit of planning, a good set food storage containers, and a few dedicated hours can turn you into you a meal-prepping maven.
+Although meal prep might feel daunting at first, just a little bit of planning, a good set of food storage containers, and a few dedicated hours can turn you into a meal-prepping maven.

 What is meal prep?

-In terms of logistics, some people prefer to plan, shop, and meal prep all on the same day, while others spread the shopping and cooking into two separate days.
+In terms of logistics, some people prefer to plan, shop, and meal-prep all on the same day, while others spread the shopping and cooking into two separate days.
 Some people shop and prep ingredients (like chopping veggies), then cook the next day.

 What are the benefits of meal prep?

 Yes, meal prep can take a bit of planning, but the benefits to your body (and your wallet) can’t be ignored.
 Meal prepping can help you:

 - Save money.
 The more time you spend preparing meals at home, the less time you’re likely to spend eating out, suggests a 2014 study published in the American Journal of Preventive Medicine.

 - Save time.
 While you may still have to reheat your prepared meal or snack and, of course, wash your dishes, doing all your shopping and prepping over the course of one or two days will save time on cooking and major cleanups during the rest of the week.
 Instead of staring blankly at the items in your fridge and wondering how they fit together—all while your stomach grumbles—you can grab an entire snack or meal, reheat it, and enjoy.